jonathanherman1/raptor-GA-SEI/plan.md

          - [ ]    5.
 Copy `rounds` to `rounds`
          - [x]    6.
 Update player names
      - [x]    2.
 Remove elements from previous screen
-- [ ] 3.
+- [x] 3.
 Intro the game.
-  - [ ]    1.
+  - [x]    1.
 Render intro: Add HTML for game title, welcome image, game overview, and next button
+  - [x]    2.
+Add modules directory
+  - [x]    3.
+Add gameData directory
+  - [x]    4.
+Add gameText.js module containing the above content
+  - [x]    5.
+Add `handleNext()` function to move to how to play
 - [ ] 4.
 Display how to play.
   - [ ]    1.
 Render how to play: Add HTML for how to play title, paragraphs, and ready to play button
   - [ ]    2.
 Cache ready button as `readyToPlayBtn`